mehtapugur/Cargo-Delivery-System/readme.md

   - Users can change the status of cargoes and delete them.
   - Cargo locations are shown on the map.
   - The markers of the cargoes with a "true" send value are deleted from the map.
+  - Users can save a cargo address to the database by clicking on the map.
+A marker is created at the clicked place on the map.
   - The shortest path is drawn for the first two cargo locations in the database.

 ## :camera_flash: Screenshots